Term vs. Whole Life Insurance: The Differences and Which One to Choose

 Term insurance often offers little more than peace of mind and is usually purchased by parents who want to provide their children with financial security in case of premature death.

-Still, when choosing between term or whole life insurance, many young people opt for the former option.
-That’s because it’s more affordable and still provides a degree of protection.
 When it comes to families with a mortgage, the breadwinner will often go with term life insurance for a number of reasons.
 The policy can be used to cover mortgage payments and other costs such as college tuition fees and even the funeral.
-In some cases, the death benefits can cover the entire amount you owe to the bank, shielding your children from future debt.

 Due to these versatile benefits of term life insurance, many policyholders choose to make payments as long as their children are young and can’t take care of themselves.
 In other words, this is the ideal solution for individuals who have financial responsibilities for a limited number of years.
-For example, a 30-year-old woman can get a policy for 20 years with a $500,000 death benefit that will cost approximately $21 per month.

 The Disadvantages of Term Life Insurance

-For most people, the monthly rates are the deciding factor when they’re weighing their options and making the whole life vs term life insurance comparison.
-However, the rate depends on many factors.
 For example, if you choose a term policy that offers sizable death benefits, the cost will naturally go up.
 Also, you’ll need to undergo medical tests before purchasing the policy, and any health problems will drive up the rates.
-But perhaps more importantly, term life insurance isn’t considered a long-term investment that can be used to grow your wealth or help you save on taxes.

 What Is Whole Life Insurance?

 Whole life insurance or permanent life insurance is a type of coverage that lasts as long as you pay premiums.
-Just like term life insurance, whole life has a death benefit component, but it also builds your cash value, which increases over time.
+Just like term life insurance, whole life insurance has a death benefit component, but it also builds your cash value, which increases over time.
 This is why whole life insurance is considered a blend of insurance and investment.

 Namely, whole life insurance can provide an additional source of income for you or your dependents that you can use in case of emergencies.
 When paying for a whole life policy, a portion of your payments go to the insurance, and the other part is allocated for building cash value.
 Growing on a tax-deferred basis, these are funds that you can tap into during the course of your lifetime.